-2.10.2 Pushing changes
+2.9.2 Pushing changes

-Each translation component can have a push URL set up (see Component configuration), and in that case Weblate will be able to push change to the remote repository.
-Weblate can be also be configured to automatically push changes on every commit (this is default, see Component configuration).
+Each translation component can have a push URL set up (see Repository push URL), and in that case Weblate will be able to push change to the remote repository.
+Weblate can be also be configured to automatically push changes on every commit (this is default, see Push on commit).
 If you do not want changes to be pushed automatically, you can do that manually under Repository maintenance or using API via wlc push.